wsvincent/til/django/previous_next_links.md

 {% endblock %}
 ```

-This works and the template logic means it doesn't show previous or next links of there isn't one.
+This works and the template logic means it doesn't show previous or next links on there isn't one.